famchiyaque/Context-Free-Grammar/README.md

 However, with my grammar, that is not the case:
 ![Grammar Table](grammar_table.png)

+Fortunately in my case, there is no instance of the possibility of parsing the same input two different ways, as due to its simple attempt at modeling basic and very defined romanian sentence structure, there isn't a whole lot of room for ambiguity.
+However, for a grammar aimed at defining mathematical operations, it might be less easy to avoid.

 ### Eliminating Left Recursion

 Left recursion in a grammar is when a non-terminal calls itself as the first thing it produces,